YCHung1998/Image-Super-Resolution/README.md

 Generate the answer in ```answer``` folder
 ---
-weights_fold : decide where the weight you load.
+Before conduct the following command, be sure you had download the weight or trained it by yourself. weights_fold : decide where the weight you load.
 weights : weight.
 save_fold : your save location.